 By Plane -- The nearest airport to this region is in San Ignacio.
-Although it gets no regularly scheduled commuter traffic, there is a private airstrip at Blancaneaux Lodge for charter flights to those hotels.
+Although it gets no regularly scheduled commuter traffic, there is a private airstrip at Blancaneaux Lodge and Hidden Valley Inn for charter flights to those hotels.
 These can be arranged with Javier’s Flying Serice ([tel] 824-0460; www.javiersflyingservice.com), and with Tropic Air ([tel]226-2626, www.tropicair.com).
 That being said, we don’t think the cost is worth it.

 These roads can get pretty muddy and slick in the wet season and are bumpy and rugged in the dry season, so I strongly recommend you have a four-wheel-drive vehicle, if nothing else for the extra clearance it will provide.
 Even though the distances seem relatively slight in terms of mileage, the going can be slow, so allow plenty of driving time if you plan on visiting this area.

-Tip: The difference in time and distance between these two turnoffs is negligible, as they meet up about 14km (9 miles) in from the Western Highway (19km /12 miles if you're coming via Cristo Rey Village and San Antonio Village).
+Tip: The difference in time and distance between these two turnoffs is negligible, as they meet up about 14km (9 miles) in from the George Price Highway (19km /12 miles if you're coming via Cristo Rey Village and San Antonio Village).

 By Bus -- There is no regular direct bus service to the Mountain Pine Ridge area from Belize City.

 Your best bet for getting around this area is to have your own vehicle.
 Short of that, you can rely on your hotel or organized tours.
 Taxis can be called from San Ignacio and Santa Elena.
 For a cab, call Cayo Taxi Association at tel.
 824-2196.
-A cab from San Ignacio to any of the hotels in this area cost around BZ$80 to BZ$120 (US$40-US$60/£21-£32), and a cab from Philip S. W. Goldson International Airport in Belize City to a hotel in this area costs between BZ$240 and BZ$300 (US$120-US$150/£64-£80).
+A cab from San Ignacio to any of the hotels in this area cost around BZ$80 to BZ$120, and a cab from Philip S. W. Goldson International Airport in Belize City to a hotel in this area costs between BZ$240 and BZ$300.